Castle Crashers Accessibility Report

 If you want to play Castle Crashers, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Castle Crashers has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Castle Crashers, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Castle Crashers which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Castle Crashers, and offer accessibility features for Communication:

 System Accessibility Settings